-Using the factor for 2017 presented in Table 5, the number of carbon credits available to each municipality for the 2017 reporting year was calculated, and these are presented in the table in Attachment B. The number of new GCC carbon credits available in 2018 and future years will depend on the amount of eligible organics diversion activity in those years and the 2018 inputs to the calculator.
+Using the factor for 2020 presented in Table 5, the number of carbon credits available to each municipality for the 2020 reporting year was calculated, and these are presented in the table in Attachment B. In 2020, the proportion of waste sent to Vancouver Landfill for final disposal had increased to 64% compared to 38.4% in the 2019 reporting year, leading to a higher regional carbon credit factor and eligible credits as shown in Table 5 above, and the resulting carbon credits in Attachment B. The number of new GCC carbon credits available in 2021 and future years will depend on the amount of eligible organics diversion activity in those years and the 2021 inputs to the calculator.